Admission Validity Study

 - Which measures are the most useful predictors of success at your institution.

 - How you might narrow the number of factors you consider without loss of predictive ability.

 - How to construct the optimal equations for predicting the success of future students.

 - Which specific students in the data set you supply are at risk for not returning.

 Designing Your Study

-Get an overview of how to design your study below.
-For detailed step-by-step instructions, download the ACES SAT Admission Validity Study Guide (.pdf/774KB) or see the FAQ at the bottom of this page.
+In this section, get an overview of how to design your study.
+For detailed step-by-step instructions, download the ACES SAT Admission Validity Study Guide in the Resources section of this page.

 Choosing a Cohort and Criterion

 You’ll select a cohort to examine—for example, last year’s admitted class—and a criterion.
 In ACES studies, a criterion means a measure of student success that can be used to validate your admission or placement policies.

 The standard choice of criterion for an ACES admission validity study is first-year GPA.
 You can also select first-semester GPA or cumulative GPAs over other time periods.